An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Meta-Evaluation of Automatic Evaluation Metrics

 \subsection{Corpus-level Results}

-Our human evaluations reveal GPT-4's simplification outputs are generally superior, evidenced by fewer errors, better meaning preservation, and comparable fluency and simplicity to those generated by Control-T5.
-In this section, we compare the corpus-level metircs scores of the Control-T5 and GPT-4 with human evaluation results to determine if they align, i.e., whether they rate GPT-4 higher than Control-T5.
+Our human evaluations reveal GPT-4 and Qwen2.5-72B's simplification outputs are generally superior, evidenced by fewer errors, better meaning preservation, and comparable fluency and simplicity to those generated by Llama-3.2-3B and Control-T5.
+In this section, we compare the corpus-level metrics scores of the models with human evaluation results to determine if they align, i.e., whether they rate GPT-4 and Qwen2.5-72B higher than Llama-3.2-3B and Control-T5.